- We recommend you talk to us before starting a food business.

 - your proposed menu.

-For more information on structural standards, see Guidance on structural standards for a food premises.
+For more information on structural standards for commercial businesses, see below for Guidance on structural standards for a food premises.

 We'll contact you and send a report within 14 days of receiving your application.